Decoupling to Beat the Additional Buyer’s Stamp Duty

 If you are looking to refinance with a different bank, you may read our article on some tips and pointers when refinancing your home loan.
 If you are looking to complete your part-purchase within a shorter period of time, it may be easier to refinance with your existing bank, as they are more likely to allow for a shorter notice period for redemption of your existing loan if your new loan is also with them.

 Similar to a normal refinancing process, your lawyers will also assist you in discharging the existing mortgage for the old loan and lodging the mortgage for your new loan.

 Upon completion of the above transactions, Spouse B can go on to purchase another property without paying ABSD.
 This is because he or she no longer owns any property.

-However, decoupling the ownership of Housing Development Board flats might not be possible because the Housing Development Board (HDB) revised their regulations on 1 April 2016 to restrict the transfer of flat ownership.
+However, decoupling the ownership of Housing Development Board flats might not be possible because the Housing Development Board (HDB) revised its regulations on 1 April 2016 to restrict the transfer of flat ownership.
 Flat owners will be allowed to transfer the ownership of their flats under six circumstances including marriage, divorce, death of an owner, financial hardship, renunciation of citizenship and medical reasons.
 All other reasons will be assessed by HDB on a case by case basis.
-More information on the new HDB regulation can be found here.
+More information on this HDB regulation can be found here.

 Planning Ahead – Ownership Structure of Your Purchase

 The above process can be shortened if prior to the purchase of the first property, the parties plan ahead.
 If couples foresee that they may want to buy a second residential property in the near future, they may wish to purchase their first property as tenants-in-common.
 This removes the need for severing a joint tenancy.

 The most financially prudent method is of course to have one spouse own 99% while the other owns only 1%.
 Any future payment of BSD and SSD due to a decoupling will only be payable on that 1% share being transacted.